 Gather Your Supporting Documentation

-Before you apply for insurance cover, it’s a good idea to go through your records and gather all the information you have about your medical condition.
+Before you apply for insurance cover or seek out life insurance advice, it’s a good idea to go through your records and gather all the information you have about your medical condition.

 This includes any doctors you have seen, medications and their exact dosages, and any other treatments you have had.
 Make multiple copies of all your documents and be careful not to leave anything out in your application.